42Crunch/resources/conformance-scan/aws-batch-deployment/README.md

 ### Launching a job

-Once the job definition has been installed, you can launch a job using the sample json file:
+Once the job definition has been installed, you can launch a job using a json file, with this command: `aws batch submit-job --cli-input-json file://job.json`

+The JSON file looks like this.

 ```json
 {